Trashpanda70/Minecraft-Strongholds-Locator/README.md

 # Minecraft Stronghold Locator
 For Minecraft Java Edition Versions 1.9 and later assuming there are no major changes to Stronghold generation.
 This is NOT a Minecraft Speedrun Stronghold location calculator, unless the speedrun is All Portals 1.9+.
-The download is an executable jar.
+The download is an executable jar file.

 ## What It Does
 - This program will take the coordinates of a single stronghold found by the player and gives apporximated coordinates for every other stronghold in that ring.